-The regulatory framework for offsets also allows for companies to provide payments to government for impacts to enable government to invest in Queensland’s biodiversity in the most strategic and effective way.
+The regulatory framework for offsets also allows for companies to provide payments directly to Government for impacts to enable them to then to invest in Queensland’s biodiversity in the most strategic and effective way.

-QRC works with its member companies and government to ensure the state and Commonwealth offsets policy frameworks and processes, first and foremost, follow an outcomes-based approach.
+QRC works with its member companies and Government to ensure the state and Commonwealth offsets policy frameworks and processes, first and foremost, follow an outcomes-based approach.
 This means that strategically targeted offsets can help to achieve positive long-term environmental results for the protected species or community.
-QRC also advocates for an offsets framework that offers flexible options for delivering offsets (e.g. financial or land-based) and is consistent and streamlined across the jurisdictions.
+QRC also supports an offsets framework that offers flexible options for delivering offsets (e.g. financial or land-based) and is consistent and streamlined across the jurisdictions.

 QRC is currently working with the Minerals Council of Australia in: